Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 I am living proof that you can have fun without spending money.
 Why?
 I do it with my friends and family all the time!

 There are hundreds of things you can do when you have no money to spend.
-You will have a lot of fun with doing these no money experiences and creating memories with these no money activities.
+You will have a lot of fun doing these no money experiences and creating memories with these no money activities.
 Perhaps you will even have more fun because you’re creating memories and being creative.

 It doesn’t matter whether you’re building up your emergency fund, saving for retirement, or paying off debt.
 You will save money in the process that you can use towards your (financial) goals.